djay/hostout.ubuntu/collective/hostout/README.txt

     >>> write('buildout.cfg',
     ... """
     ... [buildout]
-    ... parts = hostout
+    ... parts = host1
     ...
-    ... [hostout]
+    ... [host1]
     ... recipe = collective.hostout
-    ... host = localhost
+    ... host = localhost:10022
+    ... password = blah
+    ... user = root
     ... """ % globals())

+If you don't include your password you will be prompted for it later.

  Now we run the buildout

-    >>> print system('bin/buildout -o')
+    >>> print system('bin/buildout -N')
-    Installing hostout.
+    Installing host1.
     Generated script '/sample-buildout/bin/hostout'.

-We can run the hostout script the first time.
-It will

-1. package our release

-2. send it to the server

-3. create a buildout environment running under a virtualenv if need be

-4. run a buildout pinned to the eggs that were selected when you last ran buildout locally

-5. start up your application

-Let's see that working
+The generated script is run with a command and host as arguments

-    >>> print system('bin/hostout'),
+    >>> print system('bin/hostout deploy host1')
+    Logging into the following hosts as : localhost

     Creating release 45454345345
     Producing source distribution for src/example with version 2343243434 ...